-- 1. Observe and understand varied examples of religions and world views so that they can explain, with reasons, their meanings and significance to individuals and communities. - Understand the challenges of commitment to a community of faith or belief, suggesting why belonging to a community may be valuable both in the diverse communities being studied and in their own lives. - 3.
-Observe and consider different dimensions of religion, so that they can explore and show understanding of similarities and differences between religions and world views.

-$\mathsf{DAS}-\mathsf{C}-\mathsf{Gaining}$ and deploying the skills for studying religions and world views.

-- Discuss and present thoughtfully their own and others' views on challenging questions about belonging, meaning, purpose and truth, applying ideas of their own thoughtfully in different forms including (e.g.) reasoning, music, art and poetry. - Consider and apply ideas about ways in which diverse communities can live together for the well-being of all, responding thoughtfully to ideas about community, values and respect. - 3.
-Discuss and apply their own and others' ideas about ethical questions, including ideas about what is right and wrong and what is just and fair, and express their ideas clearly in response.
+- 1. Observe and understand varied examples of religions and world views so that they can explain, with reasons, their meanings and significance to individuals and communities. - 2.
+Understand the challenges of commitment to a community of faith or belief, suggesting why belonging to a community may be valuable both in the diverse communities being studied and in their own lives. - 3.
+Observe and consider different dimensions of religion, so that they can explore and show understanding of similarities and differences between religions and world views. - DAS C Gaining and deploying the skills for studying religions and world views. - 1.
+Discuss and present thoughtfully their own and others' views on challenging questions about belonging, meaning, purpose and truth, applying ideas of their own thoughtfully in different forms including (e.g.) reasoning, music, art and poetry.